-There is a rich Aboriginal history with the infamous Jandamarra (also known as Pigeon), a young Aboriginal freedom fighter, who fought his battle in Windjana Gorge.
+There is a rich Aboriginal history with the infamous Jandamarra (also known as Pigeon), a young Aboriginal freedom fighter, who fought his battle in Tunnel Creek and also evaded police in Windjana Gorge.
 Read more.
 There are also remarkable stories of explorers, courageous cattle barons and early settlers, and of course the true, genuine characters of the Australian outback.

 Driving distances – from Broome to Derby is 221km